enzoveltri/pythia/README.md

 	3) The notebooks to measure the performance of our proposed model using T5 for task 1 and task 3.
 SIGMOD-T5-LabelAmbiguity-Task1(3)-colab
 	4) The notebook to compare Totto and AmbTotto.
 SIGMOD-AmbTotto-colab.
 	Please note that for all colab notebooks is required a google cloud storage bucket to store the model and the data.
 - src/pythia contains the code that runs Algorithm 1 in the paper (Pythia.py) and the code to generate the training data for AmbTotto (AmbTotto.py).
+Scripts to fine-tune and test a T5-based annotator are available in ```src/pythia/T5Annotator/```.
 Please note that some extensions are been used in the Pythia algorithm to support the creation of the AmbTotto training data